 Nestled in the eastern side of the Sierra Nevada mountains just north of Mono Lake, Bodie grew quickly from a quiet town of 500 people to a rowdy mining city.
 Its population exploded during the second boom of the California gold rush and the beginning of the Nevada silver rush.
 By 1879, Bodie boasted a population of 10,000 and had 65 saloons, 50 mining companies, a thriving red light district in the north end of town, and the worst reputation in the state.

 Despite its nasty reputation, gold- and silver-seekers came from every corner of the country to this environment to "see the elephant," as heading West was called.
 Bodie's promise of gold and silver fortunes even attracted the likes of railroad tycoon Lelan Stanford.
 With fortune hunters pouring in from all over the world, opium dens, brothels and gambling dens popped up for every flavor of wild west entertainment.
 They came for the gold, and stayed for the party.

-Perhaps predictably, the mines quickly reached full capacity, and soon the mining companies cut their losses and closed.
-Just as fast as Bodie had boomed, it busted, and the population had dropped below 100 by 1888.
-Locals held on until the 1920s, when Standard Mining closed down.
-Despite popular belief, Bodie was never completely abandoned, and a few stragglers held down the fort until Bodie was absorbed as a National Landmark in 1962.
+Perhaps predictably, the mines quickly reached full capacity, and soon the mining companies cut their losses and closed down.
+Just as fast as Bodie had boomed, it busted, and the population had plummeted below 100 by 1888.
+Devoted locals held on until the 1920s, when Standard Mining closed down, but despite popular belief, Bodie was never completely abandoned.
+A few stragglers held down the fort until Bodie was absorbed as a National Landmark in 1962.